 |Bodily injury liability||$25,000 per individual / $50,000 per accident|

 |Uninsured or underinsured motorist||$25,000 per individual / $50,000 per accident|

 |Property damage liability||$25,000 per incident|

 How do you get a motorcycle license in South Carolina?

 If you already have a license, you can bypass the process of getting a motorcycle learner's permit.
-Instead, you have to take a motorcycle skills test at a South Carolina DMV branch.
-You can take the test up to three times, but after too many failed attempts you must enroll in a motorcycle safety course before you can get a license.
+Instead, you’ll need to take a motorcycle skills test at a South Carolina DMV branch.
+You can take the test up to three times, but after too many failed attempts, you must enroll in a motorcycle safety course before you can get a license.

-For this survey, we collected 93 motorcycle insurance quotes from across South Carolina.
-The rates we requested were for a 45-year-old male homeowner, married, with 20 years of experience riding bikes recreationally.
-Our sample bike was a 2019 Harley-Davidson FLHX Street Glide.
+For this survey, we collected 120 motorcycle insurance quotes from across South Carolina.
+The rates we requested were for a 45-year-old male homeowner who’s married, with 20 years of experience riding bikes recreationally.
+Our sample bike was a 2021 Harley-Davidson FLHX Street Glide.
 Prices will fluctuate depending on individual factors.